raulonlab/chatnerds/README.md

 ```
 > The first time, it needs to download the AI models and takes a while

-#### Model settings in chatdocs.yml
+#### Model settings in config.yml

-The file `./nerds/stoicism/chatdocs.yml` contains the settings for the AI models.
+The file `./nerds/stoicism/config.yml` contains the settings for the AI models.
 You can change the settings and restart the chat to see the changes.
 See [ChatDocs](https://github.com/marella/chatdocs) for more information about the settings.

-Also see [docs/chatdocs_tests.md](docs/chatdocs_tests.md) with some tests I've made using different models.

 ## Configuration with environment variables